JamesMGithire/phase-1-week-3-project/Readme.md

 added to the number owned.</p> <p><strong>Execution</strong> : Add
 eventListeners to the buttons displayed with the relevant functionalities. <br>A "Give Out" and a "Returned" button to reduce and increase the number of books available.
-A "Remove A Copy" and a "Add A Copy" to reduce and add the number of books owned respectively.</p> <br><br> <p>Save changes done after a copy has been given out, returned, added or removed. </p> <p><strong>Execution</strong> :
+A "Remove A Copy" and a "Add A Copy" button to reduce and add the number of books owned respectively.</p> <br><br> <p>Save changes done after a copy has been given out, returned, added or removed. </p> <p><strong>Execution</strong> :
 Have a button that updates the API using the "PATCH" method. </p><br><br> <p>